 Know Your Building's Power Use

-Conserving on utilities saves money that can be used for other programs.
-But more importantly, cutting out waste helps reduce many forms of pollution, from air and water contamination that create health hazards, to greenhouse gases that contribute to climate change.
-For reasons economic, ecological, and ethical, religious congregations are giving attention to such seemingly mundane matters as our energy bills, light switches, thermostats, and HVAC systems.
+Conserving on utilities saves money that can be used for congregational programs.
+More importantly, cutting out waste helps reduce many forms of pollution, from air and water contamination that create health hazards, to greenhouse gases that contribute to climate change.
+For reasons economic, ecological, and ethical, religious congregations are giving attention to seemingly mundane matters like our energy bills, light switches, thermostats, and HVAC systems.

-Most congregation members have no idea what their building’s energy use and costs are.
-Getting and staying on top of your utility costs is not rocket science, but it does require attention to detail.
-You can set up your own spreadsheet and start tracking the congregation's bills yourself, but H-IPL provides a much easier way.
+Getting and staying on top of your congregation's utility costs is not rocket science, but it does require attention.
+You can set up your own spreadsheet and start tracking the congregation's bills yourself, but H-IPL provides an easier way.

 We offer a program called Energy Stewards, which allows your congregation to work toward the gold standard of building efficiency, Energy Star certification.
 The program also allows congregations to:

 - Track energy use, even in complex facilities